- Alabama wins its third BCS title in four years

 The No. 2 Crimson Tide scored on drives of 82, 61 and 80 yards against the top-ranked and undefeated Irish in its first three drives of the game.
-They added a 71-yard scoring drive with 31 seconds left in the half to take a dominating 28-0 lead.
+They drove 71-yards and scored with 31 seconds left in the half to take a dominating 28-0 lead.

-By that time, despite the fact that the half of the game was yet to be played, many commenters on Twitter were jokingly wondering if Notre Dame would come out of the locker room for the second half.
+By that time, despite the fact that half of the game was yet to be played, many of those commenting on Twitter were jokingly wondering if Notre Dame would come out of the locker room for the second half.

 The Irish did, but it did not get much better for them.

-In fact, one of the biggest hits of the game on Alabama's quarterback A.J.
-McCarron came from his own teammate Barrett Jones.
+In fact, one of the biggest hits of the game on Alabama's quarterback McCarron came from his own teammate, Barrett Jones.

 The two teammates disagreed on a play call and had to call a timeout to get it cleared up.
 McCarron got in his lineman's face and Jones pushed him some three yards back, a feat that Notre Dame could never do throughout the game.